 2020 closed on an exciting note for Vietnam’s revolutionary Bac Lieu LNG-to-Power (LNG2P) project.
 The first 100-percent privately funded major project in Vietnam, it will create a 3.2-GW power generation facility with an LNG receiving terminal, a regasification plant, a pipeline, and all associated infrastructure on and offshore, which will be built in the Mekong Delta province of Bac Lieu.
 By the end of 2020, the project had reached over 95% of its milestones to completion.

-The final major step in the decision-making process, the signing of a Power Purchase Agreement (PPA) between Delta Offshore Energy (DOE) and the Vietnamese Government, began in earnest on 29 December.
+The final major step in the decision-making process, the signing of a Power Purchase Agreement (PPA) between Delta Offshore Energy (DOE) and the Vietnamese Government, began on 29 December.
 The PPA is a 25-year contract under which Vietnam will purchase electricity from Bac Lieu, with a lifetime value of approximately US $50 billion.

 “This project is one of the foundation stones of a bright future for Vietnam,” said Bobby Quintos, Managing Director of DOE.
 “Because the PPA represents a great commitment from the Vietnamese people and a long-term relationship with DOE, both parties are proceeding in a spirit of diligence and collaboration to craft a responsible agreement that respects the interests of the people and the commercial viability of the project.
 As a pioneering project, this may take a little more time than was originally envisioned, but the work we do today will have a major impact on future generations.
 Our descendants and theirs will thank us for the care we applied today in looking out for their interests.”